 install -g eslint.
 There are more detailed configuration and installation settings and instructions on the extension's marketplace page.

 How often do you code a function and immediately think that there's a probably better way to do the same thing?
 You leave a comment:

 // TODO: Needs Refactoring or something to that effect.
-But then you forget about the note and push your code to master/production.
+But then you forget about the note and push your code to controller/production.
 With TODO Highlight, that won’t happen.
 Hopefully.